cloudflare/wrangler-legacy/README.md

 # 🤠 wrangler

-**Note:** If you're looking for the latest version of the `wrangler` package, visit https://github.com/cloudflare/wrangler2
+**Note:** This repository contains version 1.x of wrangler, and is no longer updated.
+Continued development is ongoing at https://github.com/cloudflare/wrangler2.

 ![Banner](/banner.png)